carpentries-incubator/python-packaging-publishing/_episodes/04-environments-virtualenv.md

 ## Create an environment

-Before we create and environment, let's see what happens when we import one of our favorite packages.
+Before we create an environment, let's see what happens when we import one of our favorite packages.
 In a python interpreter:

 ~~~